New-Teacher Support Subscribe to RSS

 10) Even More Videos!

-How many videos were watched on YouTube last year?
-If you said 22 BILLION, you are sort of correct...
+How many videos were watched on YouTube in 2010?
+If you said 22 billion, you are sort of correct...
 Those 22 billion views only represent the number of times education videos were watched!
-Last October, YouTube announced a project to create new video channels for education.
-The first channels released focused on science and math.
-Here are a few to start with.
+In addition to this list of science and math YouTube channels, here are two of my favorites:

 - SciShow is all about teaching scientific concepts in an accessible and easy-to-understand manner.
 This channel includes a variety of short (3 minute) and long (10 minute) videos.
 New videos are released weekly.